Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 Are there any discounts available for Shopify?

-The main discount that’s available for Shopify right now is its $1 per month offer — this lasts for three months and you can access it here.
+The main discount that’s available for Shopify right now is its $1 per month offer — this lasts for one month and you can access it here.

 Additionally, if you pay for your Shopify trial on an annual basis, you can reduce your subscription fees by between 25%.
 To avail of this reduction in fees, sign up for a Shopify trial using this link, then when your trial ends, choose to pay annually when upgrading.